 The surface street network in the City of Troy is developed and maintained jointly by the City of Troy and the Road Commission for Oakland County (RCOC).
 Table 5.1, on the following page, demonstrates the major roadway jurisdictions in Troy, from north to south, then west to east.

-There are over 319 miles of roads maintained by the City, which equates to over 1700 lane miles.
-These roads are used by approximately 400,000 vehicles a day.
 The complete road network consists of 364 miles of roads, when all local and County roads are included.
-The City also maintains over 500 miles of sidewalks in Troy.1 www.troymi.gov
+The City also maintains over 500 miles of sidewalks in Troy.1

+1: www.troymi.gov